Have you added influencer marketing into your digital marketing mix?

 It’s a great way to build trust, generate high volumes of content, and break the noise!
 But to succeed with influencers, you first need to have a strong influencer marketing strategy in place.

 This in-depth guide on how to build an effective strategy will give you the tools and insights you need to run effective campaigns in 2020!

 How to build a winning influencer marketing strategy

 Step 1: Take an always-on approach

-Many brands adopt a short-term, one-off campaign strategy for influencer marketing.
-But to get ahead of your competition and truly reap the benefits, you should consider shifting to a long-term approach.
+Many brands adopt a short-term, one-off campaign strategy.
+But to get ahead of your competition and truly reap the benefits of influencer marketing, you should consider shifting to a long-term approach.